 In order to have the best experience teaching abroad in Chile, be sure to do your research.
 Get excited!
 But be on the lookout, too.

 After you’ve researched what to look forward to in Chile, and have been acquainted with the types of English teaching jobs in Chile, you’ll need to know the nitty gritty details of things to avoid.
-Here are 10 MAJOR pitfalls to look out for as you plan your teaching stint in the deep south of the equator.
+Here are 10 MAJOR pitfalls to look out for before teaching in Chile and start your stint in the deep south of the equator.

 1. Teaching on a tourist visa.